 This new listing standard will generally be far broader than the clawback provision in Section 304 of the Sarbanes-Oxley Act.
 Under the Sarbanes-Oxley Act provision, the SEC (but not the company or its shareholders) may seek to recoup from the CEO and CFO only, for the company's benefit, any of their incentive compensation received, or profits realized from equity transactions, during the 12 month period following the initial publication of the financial statements that had to be restated, where the restatement resulted from misconduct (although not necessarily that of the CEO or CFO).
 The new listing standard also goes beyond the practice of most companies that have voluntarily adopted clawback policies.
-The Dodd-Frank Act does not specify a rulemaking deadline for the SEC and, given the rulemaking that the SEC must or will want to complete in time for the 2011 proxy season, it is possible that the rulemaking process could extend into 2011.
+The Dodd-Frank Act does not specify a rulemaking deadline for the SEC.
+The SEC has indicated that it plans to propose rules during April - July 2011 (with no timeframe for adoption indicated but presumably at least in time for the 2012 season).